JetBrains/compose-multiplatform/README.md

 ## Web

-> Web support is Experimental and may be changed at any time.
-Use it only for evaluation purposes.
+> Web support is in Alpha.
+It may change incompatibly and require manual migration in the future.
 > We would appreciate your feedback on it in the public Slack channel [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868/p1678887590205449).
 > If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).